Return to listing

 Anyone who has comforted a crying baby will know just how soothing rhythmic movement can be.

-Rhythmic movement such as running, dancing and drumming helps to integrate the child’s mind and body, reset the nervous system and bring the child back into a state of calm.
+Rhythmic movement such as running, dancing and drumming helps integrate the child’s mind and body, reset the nervous system, and bring the child back to a calm state.
 Activities should be easily accessible, relevant to the child’s ability, and full of simple, repetitive, familiar and gentle movement.

-Other simple soothing activities could be swinging, rolling back and forth on an exercise ball, or sitting in a rocking chair.
-It works for grown-ups too – are you soothed by knitting, playing a musical instrument, swimming or gardening?
+Other soothing activities include swinging, rolling back and forth on an exercise ball, or sitting in a rocking chair.
+It works for grown-ups too – are you soothed by knitting, playing a musical instrument, swimming, or gardening?

 4) Music